Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-keyboard-only-usage/README.md

 ---
 layout: layout
 title: "Introduction to keyboard-only usage"
+navigation_title: "Keyboard-only"
+position: 2
+lead: "Many users can't control a pointing device (like a mouse or touch screen) and rely on keyboard usage only.
+Thus, a website (and any other software) must be fully functional with a keyboard."
 ---

 # Introduction to keyboard-only usage

-Many users can't control a pointing device (like a mouse or touch screen) and rely on keyboard usage only.
-Thus, a website (and any other software) must be fully functional with a keyboard.

 ![](_media/1511094201689.png){.image}